corviraptor/Backend/DredgeCombat/docs/loadout_tools/loadout_tools.md

 # Loadout Tools

 Loadout Tools provide customizable behavior by placing special items in their "loadout" rather than enchanting.
 For Loadout Tools, their appearance and [Tool Type](./tool_type.md) is determined by a Prototype weapon obtainable through quests or bartering with other players.
-Further behavior modifications are made using Modules like [Ability Tokens](./ability_tokens.md).
+Further behavior modifications are made using Modules like [Move Tokens](./move_tokens.md).

 A Loadout Tool's state is *entirely determined* by its Loadout.
 Your Loadouts will remain even if the tool is not in your inventory; you could throw the tool into a cactus, get a generic Loadout Tool, and recover your entire configuration.
 This does, however, mean you can only have one Loadout for each Tool Type.